tonethar/IGME-330-Master/notes/HW-canvas-paint-app-1.md

   - give it an `id` of `chooserFillStyle`
   - give it 3 `<option>` elements with values of "red", "green", and "blue"
   - the "blue" option will be `selected` by default
-- It will look like this when you are done with parts III. & IV. above:
+- It will look like this when you are done with parts III., IV. & V.

 ![screenshot](_images/_canvas-paint-app/paint-app-3.jpg)